seanslma/maki/DevOps/Helm/App/Traefik.md

 In Traefik, there are several available middleware, some can modify the request, the headers, some are in charge of redirections, some add authentication, and so on.

+Use a `StripPrefix` middleware if your backend listens on the root path (/) but should be exposed on a specific prefix.

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1
 kind: Middleware